Butch Otter

 Clement Leroy "Butch" Otter (born May 3, 1942) is an American businessman and politician who served as the 32nd governor of Idaho from 2007 to 2019.
-A member of the Republican Party, he was elected in 2006, and reelected in 2010, and 2014.
+A member of the Republican Party, he was elected in 2006, and reelected in 2010 and 2014.
 Otter served as lieutenant governor from 1987 to 2001 and in U.S. Congress from the first district from 2001 to 2007.

+Otter is Idaho’s second longest serving Governor, ahead of Robert E. Smylie, but behind Cecil Andrus.

 Early life, education and business career (1942–1972)

 Born in Caldwell, Idaho into a small Roman Catholic family of limited means, his parents were Regina Mary (née Buser) and Joseph Bernard Otter.
 His father was a journeyman electrician, and the family lived in many rural locations in the Midwest and West during his youth, attending fifteen different schools.

 His nickname "Butch" was the result of a few schoolyard fights which resulted in minor bruises; Catholic nuns had initially nicknamed him "Clem" after a character in the Red Skelton Show.
 He graduated from St. Teresa's Academy (predecessor of Bishop Kelly High School) in Boise in 1962.
 Otter graduated from high school at age twenty – a childhood accident involving gasoline severely burned his younger brother and forced Otter to take a year off.
 He worked throughout high school as a janitor, theater usher, and lawn boy.

 Otter briefly attended St. Martin's College in Lacey, Washington, returned to Idaho and attended Boise Junior College, then earned his B.A. in political science from the College of Idaho in 1967.
 He was the only member of his family to graduate from college, and made the dean's list in his last term.
-He served in the Idaho Army National Guard's 116th Armored Cavalry from 1968 to 1973.

 Otter's business experience includes thirty years with Simplot International, an agribusiness corporation founded by his then father-in-law, J.R.
 Simplot.
-He started at a low-level position and eventually rose to the company's presidency.
+He started at a low-level position and eventually was appointed to the company's presidency.